o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/intro.md

 ---
-description: ' Use the Amazon Lumberyard Asset Pipeline to convert your source art and other assets into game ready data. '
+description: ' Use the Open 3D Engine Asset Pipeline to convert your source art and other assets into game ready data. '
 title: Working with the Asset Pipeline and asset files
 ---